Troy Police make arrest in ‘suspicious death’ turned homicide investigation

 Police originally investigated the incident as a suspicious death but upgraded to a homicide investigation on Monday.

-Taquan Evans is currently being held in the Troy Police Lockup on a Murder in the Second Degree charge and is awaiting arraignment in Troy City Court.
+Taquan Evans has been arraigned on a Murder in the Second Degree charge and remanded to the Rensselaer County Jail.